UPDATE: This web hosting services post was first published on 28 September 2018 and updated on 30 June 2021.

 - Mount DDoS attacks that make your website inaccessible to your customers.

 That’s why it is important to check what kind of security certifications and standards your host supports.
 Try to find a reputable host that offers 24/7 monitoring and protection against DDoS attacks.
-There’s a nice article about website security here.

 10. Reliable service and support